EasyCorp/EasyAdminBundle/Resources/doc/tutorials/configuration-reference.md

             field_date: '...'
             # Used to render datetime field types
             field_datetime: '...'
+            # Used to render datetime with locale field types
+            field_datetime_locale: '...'
             # Used to render datetimetz field types
             field_datetimetz: '...'
             # Used to render decimal field types